7sDream/rikka/plugins/README.md

 ## Qiniu Cloud Plugin

-This plugin use Qiniu Cloud CND to store your image.
+This plugin use Qiniu Cloud CDN to store your image.

 Refer to [Qiniu Plugin Doc][qiniu-doc] for plugin options.

+## UPai Cloud Plugin

+This plugin use UPai Cloud CDN to store your image.

+Refer to [UPai Plugin Doc][upai-doc].

 ## Sina Weibo Plugin